Estimating beta-mixing coefficients via histograms: Proofs of results in

-The proof of Theorem~\ref{thm:two} requires two steps which are given in the following Lemmas.
+The proof of \autoref{thm:two} requires two steps which are given in the following Lemmas.
 The first specifies the histogram bandwidth $h_n$ and the rate at which $d_n$ (the dimensionality of the target density) goes to infinity.
-If the dimensionality of the target density were fixed, we could achieve rates of convergence similar to those for histograms based on IID inputs.
-However, we wish to allow the dimensionality to grow with $n$, so the rates are much slower as shown in the following lemma. \begin{lemma} For the histogram estimator in Lemma~\ref{lem:three}, let
+If the dimensionality of the target density were fixed, we could achieve rates of convergence similar to those for histograms based on IID inputs as shown in \autoref{thm:markov-rate}.
+However, we wish to allow the dimensionality to grow with $n$, so the rates are much slower as shown in the following lemma. \begin{lemma} For the histogram estimator in \eqref{eq:estimator}, let $d_n \sim \exp\{W(\log n)\}$ and $h_n \sim n^{-k_n}$ with